home-assistant/companion.home-assistant/docs/core/sensors.md

 ### Screen Orientation Sensor
 ![Android](/assets/android.svg) <span class='beta'>BETA</span><br />
-This sensor reports the screens orientation, when the screen is on and the orientation changes this sensor will update immediately.
+This sensor reports the screen's orientation, when the screen is on and the orientation changes this sensor will update immediately.
 This sensor uses the [Orientation API](https://developer.android.com/reference/android/content/res/Configuration.html#orientation).

 ### Screen Rotation Sensor
 ![Android](/assets/android.svg) <span class='beta'>BETA</span><br />
 This sensor reports the degrees of rotation relative to the device.
-When the screen is on and the orientation changes this sensor will update immediately.
+This sensor will only update for following rotation angles: `0`, `90`, `180` & `270`.
+This sensor updates during the normal sensor update interval.
 This sensor uses the [Rotation API](https://developer.android.com/reference/android/view/Display.html#getRotation()).

 ## Dynamic Color Sensor
 ![Android](/assets/android.svg) Only available on devices with support for Material 3 Dynamic color.